DeSinister/DeSinister_Sentence_transformer/README.md

 }}
 ```

-**CONFIDENCE LEVELS (BE CONSERVATIVE):**
+**CONFIDENCE LEVELS (BE EXTREMELY CONSERVATIVE):**
-- HIGH: Perfect match - column name AND table context both align perfectly with user intent
+- HIGH: ONLY when BOTH column AND table have perfect synergy - column semantically matches query AND table context makes complete business sense for that column type
-- MEDIUM: Good column match but table context is unclear or doesn't fully align
+- MEDIUM: Good column match AND reasonable table context, but some minor uncertainty exists
-- LOW: Any ambiguity, partial matches, or when you're not 100% certain this is what user wants
+- LOW: ANY mismatch between column and table context, ANY ambiguity, partial matches, or uncertainty

+**CRITICAL: HIGH confidence requires PERFECT SYNERGY between column and table.
+If column matches but table doesn't make sense, or table matches but column is unclear - USE LOW CONFIDENCE.**

 **PREFER LOW CONFIDENCE over wrong high confidence answers.
-It's better to ask for clarification than give wrong results.**
+Better to ask for clarification than confidently give wrong results.**

 **RESPONSE FORMAT:**
 Always respond with JSON only.
 No additional text or explanations outside the JSON structure.